[to M.I.NT. Lab IREAP site]

-- Prof. Rabin is awarded a second Summer Faculty Fellow to collaborate with Dr. Augustine Urbas of the AFRL.
+- Prof. Rabin is awarded a second-term Summer Faculty Fellowship to collaborate with Dr. Augustine Urbas of the AFRL.
 At AFRL, the team demonstrates high Second Harmonic Generation from the metamaterials designed at UMD.

 - Master students Haoxian Zhang, B.S.
 (2017, University of California, Davis) and Sooh-Hwan Nathaniel Jang, M.S.
 (2017, University of Maryland) join MINT Lab for short-term research assistantships.